Package 'arcgeocoder'

 outsr

-The spatial reference of the x,y coordinates returned by a geocode request.
-By default is NULL (i.e. the parameter won't be used in the query).
+The spatial reference of the x and y coordinates returned by a geocode request.
+By default, it is NULL (that is, the argument will not be used in the query).
 See Details and arc_spatial_references.

 langcode